 I appreciate minimalism.
 I have loved the concept from when I first learned about it.
 I love reading books and blogs and movies about minimalism.
 It is fascinating content and instead of just chasing this normal mentality of more and more and more- they’re content with what they have.

-In an effort to keep this short, Consider your wardrobe.
-I go through my closet pretty often.
-I do the trick where you turn all of your hangars backwards and only flip them back to normal after wearing an item.
-After 6 months, if you still haven’t worn an item, you get rid of it.
 Every time I do any kind of closet clean out, I’m always fascinated by how much easier it is to get dressed.
 As you’ve gotten rid of so many things, you choose things to keep that you really love (maybe a few oddballs you keep just because you don’t have anything else like it).
-When your closet and it’s like it’s full of your favorite things so so much so much easier to just make decisions about your day to day.
+When your closet is full of your favorite things it is so much easier get dressed- leaving your brain ready for other decisions that may come your way.

-If you’re wanting to get out of the fight or flight mode always chasing after more and more, you’ll want to spend more time learning about minimalism.
+If you’re wanting to get out of the fight or flight mode– always chasing after more and more, you’ll want to spend more time learning about minimalism.
 The more time and energy you can free up in your brain space this creates the ability to make big decisions, but about the things really matter.

 Do you have any awesome hacks to eliminate decision fatigue?
 Let us know in the comments.